Freshnuts/v2_chat/README.md

 This program is crude but functional, I am in the process of cleaning it up and implementing a "better look".
-The program is on terminal only with no GUI.
+Terminal only with no GUI.
 Although, in the future I might delve into a GUI version of v2, and apply a "chat room" functionality instead of just 2 users.

 Compiling Instructions: